jinkimh/ds/README.md

 # ds
-Class for data structure in Gyeonsang Univ.
+A course of data structure in Gyeonsang Univ.